Don't underestimate the physical challenges but don't be put off by the psychological ones

 A brief overview of your role – what are you responsible for?

-Alongside my manager David, and teammate Ellie, I help ensure that the website is kept up to date with all of the current disease, research and vaccine information, support offerings, meningitis stories, news and events and monitor a wide range of statistics to make sure our content is what our supporters are looking for and want to see.
-I also contribute to our social media platforms, creating content and engaging with our online supporters.
-In addition, I'm responsible for the creation of all of our website graphics and provide design support to our Senior Designer, Jules.
+I maintain Meningitis Now's social media platforms, creating content and engaging with our online supporters about everything from disease information and stories to fundraising events.
+Alongside my manager David, I help ensure that the website is kept up to date with all of the current disease, research and vaccine information, support offerings, meningitis stories, news and events and monitor a wide range of statistics to make sure our content is what our supporters are looking for and want to see.
+In addition, I'm responsible for the creation of all of our digital graphics and provide design support to our Senior Designer, Jules.

 Your favourite part of your role

 I love seeing our social media posts spark conversations between people from all walks of life; it really highlights that meningitis doesn't discriminate and I'm grateful that we have this way of reaching out.
 Social media is such an integral part of many people's lives and, if used positively, can be a vital tool in raising awareness of this life-threatening and life-changing disease.

 I also enjoy making our website look its best and making sure it’s easy to navigate, both on mobile and desktop.